moroz/hatarake/app/views/pages/tos.en.html.md

 2. A User can remove their e-mail address at any time after receiving a notification.

-3. The job offers published on the [www.injobs.pl](https://www.injobs.pl) Website are not offers of portals but the users who publish them.
+3. The job offers published on the [www.injobs.pl](https://www.injobs.pl) Website are not offers of the Website but the users who publish them.

 4. In case of a suspected fraud, the User is kindly asked to contact the Service Provider by e-mail to remove the suspected job offers.